-Child Death Rate Down 45% Since Inception of the Child Fatality Task Force
+Child Death Rate Down 46% Since Creation of Task Force

 - Reductions in deaths due to unintentional causes have been substantial, largely due to declines in motor vehicle deaths.
-With the passage of the graduated driver license in North Carolina, driver crashes are down 38% for 16 year olds and 20% for 17 year olds.
-For both groups, the positive effect has continued.
+With the passage of the graduated driver license in North Carolina, driver crashes are down 38% for 16 year olds and 18% for 17 year olds.
 Since the requirement for child safety seats, the number of motor vehicle related deaths for children birth through age nine declined more than 25%.
 Additionally, the number of children killed by fire and flame decreased by 44% following policies promoting broader use of smoke alarms.
 These changes have helped contribute to North Carolina being ranked in the bottom of the nation for death of children ages 1 to 14 to in the middle.

-- The caseloads of Child Protective Services staff have been cut in third – from about 1 worker for every 30 abused and neglected children in 1991 to about 1 worker for every 10 or 11 abused and neglected children today.
-This lower rate allows staff more time to provide services to vulnerable children to assure that they can grow up in permanent, stable families.
+- The caseloads of Child Protective Services staff have been cut by a third.
+A lower rate allows staff more time to provide services to vulnerable children to assure that they can grow up in permanent, stable families.
 Thanks to other improvements in the child welfare system, the rate of children removed from their homes to live with foster families has declined more than 10%.

-The Perinatal Health Committee (PHC) focuses on the reduction of infant mortality with emphasis on promoting equity in birth outcomes and reducing prematurity, birth defects, SIDS and other perinatal conditions.
-Accomplishments include being recognized as a national leader in the use of 17-progesterone to reduce subsequent preterm births, promotion of best practices for safe sleep, and breastfeeding, and creation of the NC Equity in Birth Outcomes Council.
+Two-thirds of all child deaths are to infants (under age 1).
+The Perinatal Health Committee (PHC) focuses on the reduction of infant mortality with emphasis on promoting equity in birth outcomes and reducing prematurity, birth defects, SIDS, and other perinatal conditions.
+Some accomplishments include being recognized as a national leader in the use of 17-progesterone to reduce subsequent preterm births, promotion of best practices for safe sleep, and breastfeeding, as well as creation of the NC Equity in Birth Outcomes Council.

-The Unintentional Death Committee (UDC) focuses on preventing unintentional child deaths, such as those due to motor vehicles accidents, poisoning, drowning, fire and lack of supervision.
-Accomplishments include graduated driver license requirements, backseat seat-belt laws, increased penalties for speeding in a school zone, booster and infant seat requirements, ATV restrictions, increased fee to restore a suspended license to help fund detection, deterrence and conviction of impaired driving, bike helmet laws, and smoke detector and CO requirements.
+The Unintentional Death Committee (UDC) focuses on preventing unintentional child deaths such as those due to motor vehicle accidents, poisoning, drowning, or fire.
+Some accomplishments include graduated drivers license requirements, increased penalties for speeding in a school zone, improvements in the Controlled Substances Reporting System, booster and infant seat requirements, ATV restrictions, increased fee to restore a suspended license to help fund the detection, deterrence, and conviction of impaired driving, bike helmet laws, and smoke detector and CO requirements.

-The Intentional Death Prevention Committee (IDC) focuses on preventing child abuse and neglect, suicide and homicide.
-Accomplishments in this area include re-writing the child welfare laws, supporting home visiting and family preservation programs, promoting Safe Surrender for babies who would otherwise be abandoned, increasing the penalty for selling a gun to a minor and manufacturing methamphetamines in a location that endangers children, and support for trauma-informed care.
+The Intentional Death Prevention Committee (IDC) focuses on preventing abuse and neglect, suicide, and homicide.
+Some accomplishments in this area include re-writing child welfare laws, supporting home visiting and family preservation programs, promoting Safe Surrender for babies who would otherwise be abandoned, increasing the penalty for selling a gun to a minor and manufacturing methamphetamines in a location that endangers children, and support for trauma-informed care.